There Are Real Reasons For Linux To Replace ifconfig, netstat and Other Classic Tools - Slashdot

 Following the systemd model, "if it aint broken, you're not trying hard enough"...

-That's the reason (Score:3, Interesting)
+That's the reason (Score:4, Interesting)

 It done one thing: Maintain the routing table.